Complete Guide

 - What Qualifies:

-- Serious illness requiring hospitalization
+- Serious illness requiring hospitalization or extended medical treatment

 - Documentation Needed: